Political positions of Donald Trump: Self-described

-Trump registered as a Republican in Manhattan, New York City, in 1987; since that time, he has changed his party affiliation five times.
-In 1999, he changed his party affiliation to the Reform Party and the Independence Party of New York (affiliated with the Reform Party) and had even considered running a presidential campaign in 2000 as a Reformist before ultimately withdrawing from the race.
+As a New York real estate developer and celebrity, Trump often donated to and associated with whichever party held more influence in the jurisdictions where he did business.
+For example, he typically aligned more with Democrats in New York City, as the city was and still is a heavily Democratic jurisdiction.
+He frequently donated to candidates from both parties in order to "curry favor" and gain access to the political elite.
+Trump initially registered as a Republican in Manhattan, New York City, in 1987; since that time, he has changed his party affiliation five times.
+In 1999, he changed his party affiliation to the Reform Party and had even considered running a presidential campaign in 2000 as a Reformist before ultimately withdrawing from the race due to becoming disillusioned with the party and not wanting to become associated with certain members that had differing views, such as David Duke, Pat Buchanan and Lenora Fulani, whom he referred to as a Klansman, a Neo-Nazi, and a Communist respectively.
 In August 2001, Trump changed his party affiliation to Democratic.
 In September 2009, he changed his party affiliation back to the Republican Party.
-In December 2011, Trump changed to "no party affiliation" (independent).
-In April 2012, he again returned to the Republican Party.
+In December 2011, Trump changed his party affiliation to "no party affiliation" (independent) to preserve his right to run as an independent if he was dissatisfied with the Republican nominee.
+In April 2012, he again returned to the Republican Party and has remained a Republican since then.

 In a 2004 interview, Trump told CNN's Wolf Blitzer: "In many cases, I probably identify more as Democrat", explaining: "It just seems that the economy does better under the Democrats than the Republicans.
 Now, it shouldn't be that way.
 But if you go back, I mean it just seems that the economy does better under the Democrats...But certainly we had some very good economies under Democrats, as well as Republicans.
 But we've had some pretty bad disaster under the Republicans."
 In a July 2015 interview, Trump said that he has a broad range of political positions and that "I identify with some things as a Democrat."